Skip to main content

 Traditional Wedding Attire and Fashion

-St. Lucian wedding attire blends formal Western styles with traditional Caribbean elements, with complete wedding outfits costing $500-$5,000 USD.
+St. Lucian wedding attire blends formal Western styles with traditional Caribbean elements.
 Traditional elements like the Wob Dwiyet (kw-LC_wob-dwiyèt) formal dress dating from the 1700s inspire modern interpretations.

 Bridal Fashion and Traditional Elements